jezzsantos/automate/docs/authoring.md

 * Try to define the high-level concepts about your coding pattern (in a hierarchy of elements/collections), not necessarily representing detailed coding concepts like functions and variables, but more at the conceptual/component/module level.
 Then decorate your hierarchical elements/collections with attributes to describe what varies and to which concepts that variance would naturally be attributed.
 * Construct elements (ZeroToOne) and collections (ZeroToMany) to help model your pattern and its instancing rules.

-* Every pattern already has a single versioned root element, which initially has no attributes defined for it, except a `DisplayName` and an empty `Description`.
+* Every pattern already has a single versioned root element, which initially has no attributes defined for it (except for a `DisplayName` and an empty `Description`).

 ### Update pattern

-To update the pattern: `automate edit update-pattern`
+To update the name and metadata for a pattern: `automate edit update-pattern`

 - The `--name` is an optional parameter and must be alphanumeric and can contain the following additional characters:`._`.